YangDrYang/yangyang.github.io/content/home/publications.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 105  # Order that this section will appear.

 title = "Recent Publications"
-subtitle = "Some publications i have recently published"
+subtitle = "The full list of publications can be found on my [Google Scholar](https://scholar.google.com/citations?user=0XZJ-c0AAAAJ&hl=en)"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.